den-wdi-2/intro-ruby/readme.md

 This is called "Type Coercion", also known as "Duck Typing"; Ruby now knows that we want a Float back.

-If an object quacks like a duck (or acts like a string), just go ahead and treat it as a duck (or a string).
+What is "Duck Typing"?
+Well, if an object quacks like a duck (or acts like a string), just go ahead and treat it as a duck (or a string).

 #### Converting between data-types

 If we want to convert one data type to another in Ruby, there are some built-in methods that we can use.
-We'll take a look at built-in methods in more detail in a later lesson, however, for now let's use them and see the result:

 ```ruby
 # Converting an Integer to a String